 The company currently has 10 robots in production, with plans to ramp up and expand what has been viewed as a successful implementation.

 iPollingTM Results Review

-The results of a supporting Peeriosity poll created using the iPollingTM technology provides additional insight by considering the structure of RPA/AI implementation leadership for Shared Services related processes.
+The results of a supporting Peeriosity poll created using the iPollingTM technology provide additional insight by considering the structure of RPA/AI implementation leadership for Shared Services-related processes.
 For member companies who have implemented, 56% report that RPA projects are led by the function (Finance, HR, etc.), with support from IT subject matter experts (SMEs), and an additional 27% report that RPA projects are led by the function with limited IT involvement.
-At 11% of member companies who have implemented, the projects were IT led with support from functional SMEs, and the remaining 6% report that the projects were primarily led by external resources.
+At 11% of member companies who have implemented, the projects were IT-led with support from functional SMEs, and the remaining 6% report that the projects were primarily led by external resources.
 Here are the details:

 Here are a couple of the comments from Peeriosity members:

 - For Robotic Process Automation, IT supports and takes care of the infrastructure, and the functional areas are responsible for everything else.

 - RPA is led by the Shared Service organization, with IT strongly supporting the technical side.
 External support is currently being used but will be faded out after ramp-up and training of our internal Center of Excellence (by the end of 2017).

 RPA and Artificial Intelligence solutions represent the latest advances for cost-effective, easy-to-implement solutions that are quickly changing the landscape for how repetitive administrative work gets done.
 While the best implementations are likely to have significant leadership from process experts, there remains an important role that IT can play in the design and implementation of these new tools and solutions.
 The companies who get the greatest benefit will create ways to successfully partner with IT to include their insights and skills during all project phases.